iCEBlaster is a Drag and Drop firmware loader via SPI for iCE40 FPGA. The brain of this project is based on STM32 Arm Cortex microcontroller.

 7. Send additional 12 dummy bytes (96 clock cycles).

-8. (optional) send additional 7 dummy (56 clock cycles), this will allow to reuse SPI pins as user PIO.
+8. (optional) send additional 7 dummy (56 clock cycles), this will allow configuration SPI pins to reuse as user PIO.

 // End of Bitstream loading.